-Unsuspend jobs in workshops, on a one-off basis.
+Unsuspend construction jobs, on a one-off basis.
 See autounsuspend for regular use.

 view-item-info

 A script to extend the item or unit viewscreen with additional information including a custom description of each item (when available), and properties such as material statistics, weapon attacks, armor effectiveness, and more.